 Cal Grant Advocacy

 The Cal Grant program (formerly the California State Scholarship Program) was created in 1955 to provide state grants to qualified California high school graduates attending private, nonprofit colleges.
-The partnership between California with AICCU colleges and universities sought to efficiently use the state’s tax dollars by leveraging capacity in the private, nonprofit sector to educate California students.
+The partnership between California with AICCU colleges and universities sought to efficiently use the state’s tax dollars by leveraging capacity in the independent, nonprofit sector to educate California students.
 After UC and CSU campuses began charging fees, the Cal Grant program expanded to serve financially needy and meritorious students in all segments of California’s higher education.

 AICCU’s colleges and universities can educate more of California’s academically qualified, and diverse students with financial need because of the Cal Grant program.
-The Cal Grant program is a proven, powerful public-private partnership with the private, nonprofit sector that creates an educated workforce at a lower cost to taxpayers.
+The Cal Grant program is a proven, powerful public-private partnership with the independent, nonprofit sector that creates an educated workforce at a lower cost to taxpayers.

 Here’s how you can become involved!